UltraCombos/EasyEnv/README.md

 ## Manual Installation
-- If your Blender does not have access to the internet, you can manually download the whole file and place it in Blender's Extensions folder and skip the installation process
+- If your Blender does not have access to the internet, you can manually download the whole file, place it in Blender's Extensions folder and skip the installation process
 - For example, extract the EasyEnv file from the zip file and place it in this folder : C:\Users\TimChen\AppData\Roaming\Blender Foundation\Blender\4.3\extensions\user_default (use your own Blender extension path)
 - Full ZIP file link (10GB) :